• Skip to primary navigation

 Instructions

 • Lightly grease a large mixing bowl with oil or butter and transfer dough to that bowl.
 Cover bowl with plastic wrap and a kitchen towel.
-Let dough rise in a draft free place at warm room temperature until doubled in bulk, 1 to 2 hours.
+Let dough rise in a draft free place at warm room temperature until doubled in bulk, 1 to 1½ hours.
+Once it has doubled in size, punch dough down to remove excess air.

 • Cover donuts with a clean kitchen towel and let rise in a warm, draft free room at room temperature until they appear slightly puffed, about 30 minutes.

-• Fry donuts (about 2 at a time) for around 1 minute on each side, or until golden brown.
+• Fry donuts (about 3 at a time) for around 1 minute or minute and a half on each side, or until golden brown.
 Recheck the temperature of the oil periodically as you go, so as not to let the oil get too cool or too hot.
 Adjust temprature of oil as needed.
-Drain on paper towels.
-Roll the donuts in granulated sugar or granulated sugar mixed with lemon zest while donuts are still warm.
+Drain on paper towels briefly thenr roll the donuts in granulated sugar or granulated sugar mixed with lemon zest while donuts are still warm.
 Cool to room temperature before filling with lemon curd.

 • To fill donuts, transfer lemon curd to a pastry bag with a wide tip.
 Insert the end of a spoon (not the end you eat with) into the side of a donut to create some space for the curd.